coderatio/exclusible/README.md

    All rates are broadcasted through the `rates:live` event.
 ### Misc
 I created a frontend page to demo rate streaming.
 You may access the page by visiting the link below.
-You will need to change branch to `ws-client-test`
+Do not forget to check out to the `ws-client-test` branch.
 ```shell
 http://127.0.0.1:3334/ws-test/